truhy/de10nano-scripts/ocram_ubootspl-build-make-scripts/readme-uboot-config.md

 In the main U-Boot we don't have this problem, I'm not sure why yet, perhaps it disables it, or it services them using an interrupt handler.

-## Enabling the Cyclone V HPS bridges
+## Enabling the Cyclone V SoC HPS bridges

-The following Cyclone V interconnect bridges (system buses) are normally enabled by U-boot script (via U-Boot command: bridge enable) or running a command within linux:
+The following Cyclone V SoC interconnect bridges (system buses) are normally enabled by U-boot script (via U-Boot command: bridge enable) or running a command within linux:
 - F2H (FPGA-to-HPS)
 - H2F (HPS-to-FPGA)
 - L2F (LW-to-FPGA)